arrow_back

 Day 1

-Arrive in Dublin ready to immerse yourself in the heart of Ireland’s capital city.
-Stroll through Phoenix Park or settle in for a picnic at St Stephen’s Green Park.
-Visit Croke Park stadium and the GAA Museum to discover the thrilling history of Irish football and hurling.
-In the evening, you can unwind with a creamy pint of Guinness in a Temple Bar pub or opt for a lively musical pub crawl.
-Overnight in County Dublin.
+You arrive in Dublin, ready to explore the heart of Ireland’s capital.
+Begin your visit with a walk through Phoenix Park or choose to relax with a picnic in St Stephen’s Green Park.
+Continue your day by visiting Croke Park stadium and the GAA Museum, where you learn about the history and excitement of Irish football and hurling.
+As evening falls, you can unwind with a pint of Guinness in one of Temple Bar’s pubs or join a musical pub crawl for a lively introduction to Dublin’s nightlife.
+You spend the night in County Dublin.

 Meals: Breakfast